MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Use Cloud Storage for storage.
 Link as temporary tables in BigQuery for query.

 **Memorize:** `C) Use Cloud Storage for storage.
 Link as permanent tables in BigQuery for query.`

-**Quick reason:** Use Cloud Storage for storage.
-Link as permanent tables in BigQuery for query.

 <details>
 <summary>Full explanation</summary>